turbobabr/duplicator/README.md

 **How to use:**

-1. Select one or more layers you want to duplicate multiple times
+1. Select one or more layers or artboards you want to duplicate multiple times
-2. Step and repeat selection with custom spacing:
+2. Repeat selection with custom spacing:
   * ⌘ + ⌃ + ⇧ + `RIGHT arrow key`: repeat right
   * ⌘ + ⌃ + ⇧ + `LEFT arrow key`: repeat left
   * ⌘ + ⌃ + ⇧ + `UP arrow key`: repeat above